Culture of Latvia: Music

 Choir traditions are very strong in Latvia.
 Alongside many professional choirs, there are tens of thousands of Latvians who are part of different amateur choirs.
 Once every five years the Latvian National Song and Dance Festival takes place with around 20,000 singers taking part in it.

 The 2014 World Choir Games took place in Riga.

 In summer 2019 Latvia hosted the inaugural Riga Jurmala Music Festival, a new festival in which world-famous orchestras and conductors performed across four weekends during the summer.
 The festival took place at the Latvian National Opera, the Great Guild, and the Great and Small Halls of the Dzintari Concert Hall.
 This year features the Bavarian Radio Symphony Orchestra, the Israel Philharmonic Orchestra, the London Symphony Orchestra and the Russian National Orchestra.

-Regions

-Latvia is divided into several cultural and historical regions: Vidzeme, Latgale, Courland, Zemgale and Sēlija.

 Architecture

 A form of traditional architecture in Latvia is log houses.
 The position of houses differs among regions.
 In western Latvia, single farms are more popular and in villages, the houses are positioned in a circle around a central square.
 In eastern Latvia, villages are more popular and houses are positioned along the main street.
 This is seen as an influence of nearby Russia.
+Riga is home to one of the highest concentrations of Art Nouveau architecture in the world.